truenas/middleware/docs/userguide/index.rst

 Advanced
 --------

-System → Advanced, shown in Figure 5.3a, allows you to set some miscellaneous settings on the FreeNAS® system.
-The configurable settings are summarized in
+:menuselection:`System --> Advanced`, shown in Figure 5.3a, allows you to set some miscellaneous settings on the FreeNAS® system.
+The configurable settings are summarized in Table 5.3a.
-Table 5.3a.

 **Figure 5.3a: Advanced Screen**